juzerali/symfony-docs/book/security.rst

         ));

 Everything will now work exactly like before.
-But if you have dynamic users (e.g. from a database), how can you programmatically encode the password before inserting them into the database?
+But if you have dynamic users (e.g. from a database), how can you programmatically encrypt the password before inserting them into the database?
 Don't worry, see :ref:`security-encoding-password` for details.